L. Sarhan is a mother to two boys and one girl. Although they are adults now, she made sure to find ways to make their

 A third way is to mix a small amount of non-toxic glow in the dark paint to the bubble solution.
 It will also make the solution thicker.
 This produces vibrant colors that glow stronger and last longer.
 To enhance the brightness of the bubble, consider turning on a black light.

-You can also mix the ink from a highlighter the bubble solution.
+You can also mix the ink from a highlighter with the bubble solution.
 Almost any color works, except for blue.
 Orange and green highlighters are better than the blue to use but yellow highlighters produce a brighter color that lasts longer when using a black light.